 Want to become a Saint Paul Almanac Community Editor?

 Community editor requirements: A love for writing and reading.
 Potential community editors must submit a short application (see Participate).
-Each community editor must commit to reading at least 200 selections.
-Small stipends are paid to community editors for their hard work.
-Persons age 15 or older are welcome to participate.
+Persons ages 14 or older are welcome to participate.

-During the course of 14 weekly Monday meetings, between November 3, 2014, and February 23, 2015, community editors/apprentice editors will:
+During the course of 12 weekly Wednesday meetings community editors/apprentice editors will:

-- Learn how to gather poems and stories in their communities
+- Learn how to gather poems and stories from their community

 - Determine collectively what goes into the Saint Paul Almanac, based on criteria of quality and inclusiveness